hexaxsoftwares/houx.js/README.md

 ### ***Custom Nodes: Element free Styling***

 Pixel allows you to create custom elements by using the NodeMake module.
 You can register your custom elements by calling node.resolve().
-This is useful when you want to encapsulate complex functionality into reusable components. for a custom element, use the Pixel.NodeMake macro, then pass in the name '<required>', props, templates '<required>', style and plugins  as an object options.
+This is useful when you want to encapsulate complex functionality into reusable components. for a custom element, use the `NodeMake` macro, then pass in the name '<required>', props, templates '<required>', style and plugins  as an object options.

 here is a minimal example on creating a pixel custom element
 ```javascript